 .dtpsfile and click Open.

-After importing the saved file, Instruments automatically opens the associated trace templates and populates them with the collected data.
-You can view and manipulate the data to locate any issues with your app.
+After importing the saved file, Instruments automatically opens the associated instruments in a trace document and populates them with the collected data.
+You can view and manipulate this data to locate any issues with your app.

 iprofiler provides a limited set of configuration options for defining what data to collect.

-Provides a list of all supported templates and a description of what each template does.
+Provides a list of all supported instruments and a description of what each template does.